 04 of 04

-What to do if you have to go to the police to report somethingIf you are mugged, robbed, or for some other reason have to go into the police station to report something, always get in touch with your embassy first and ask for their advice.
+What to Do if You Have to Report Something to the PoliceIf you are mugged, robbed, or for some other reason have to go into the police station to report something, always get in touch with your embassy first and ask for their advice.
 Then head into the police station, allowing yourself a lot of time for the process – this will be just as slow as any other Russian paperwork procedure.